DanielJMus/WEB601-Journal/README.md

-# WEB601-Journal
-Journals for WEB601 classes
+# JOURNAL HAS BEEN MOVED

-THESE HAVE BEEN MIRATED TO https://github.com/DanielJMus/WEB601-Blogs
+JOURNALS HAVE BEEN MIRATED TO https://github.com/DanielJMus/WEB601-Blogs